slowernews/hamster-system/README.md

 #### Workflow management:

-- simple solution: use your favorite text editor, your favorite cloud and a paper notebook.
-No extra tools.
+- simple solution: use your favorite text editor, your favorite cloud and a paper notebook and almost no syntax.
+Minimum overhead.

-- practical solution: mix the *good parts* of many workflow management approaches: [GTD](http://en.wikipedia.org/wiki/Getting_Things_Done), [Secret Weapon](http://www.thesecretweapon.org/media/Manifesto/The-Secret-Weapon-Manifesto.pdf) (GTD on Evernote), [Todo.txt](https://github.com/todotxt/todo.txt) (notes on TXT files), [Bullet journal](http://bulletjournal.com/) (notes on paper), Inbox Zero and Desktop zero.
+- practical solution: mix the *good parts* of [many workflow management approaches](#superfolder).

 - future data exchange and serialization: [YAML](https://www.json2yaml.com/convert-yaml-to-json) notation saved as TXT files.